-Bedrock within the scheme extent is recorded as 'Lybster Flagstone Formation' (siltstone, mudstone and sandstone).
-Superficial deposits within scheme extents are recorded as Devensian till (diamicton) and peat, which are both sedimentary superficial deposit types (BSG Geology Viewer).
+Bedrock within the scheme extents are recorded as 'Findhorn Pluton, Phase 2' (containing granodiorite and biotite), which is an igneous bedrock type.
+Superficial deposits within scheme extents are recorded as 'Till, Devensian' (diamicton), which is a sedimentary superficial deposit type (BSG Geology Viewer).